by Annie Dieu-Le-Veut

 Colleges have been taken over.
 A soft coup has occurred, out of view.
 Continue reading

-One of the greatest challenges I found in writing my new book, The Bright World of the Gods, was the love scenes.
-There are three of them, between three different couples, and while they’re not explicit – it’s not Fifty Shades of Grey – I do linger on the scene a little longer than is polite, and so your specs might get a bit steamed up!
+One of the greatest challenges tht I’ve found in writing my books are the love scenes.
+They’re not exactly Fifty Shades of Grey – but I do linger on romantic liaisons a little longer than is polite, and so your specs might get a bit steamed up!

 By Annie Dieu-Le-Veut